dskiptests/othello/README.md

 ### Hints for Remote Agents

  * The Java file size can only be 2 kB
- * The Agent has longer time to execute
+ * With each turn, the remote agent will receive `availableTime`, which is how many milliseconds it has left.
  * The Remote API must always return `200 OK`, otherwise the move is considered illegal.

 ### New Game